General Advice and Policies for Written Communication and Proper Terminology

 Consistency of terminology is important for:

-- Processing of automated workflow and email parsing rules
+- Accurate processing of automated workflow and email parsing rules

 - Professionalism in client-facing documentation